ying-tang/help-documentation/_commontech/Customer_3.1.0_Release_Notes.md

 author: Leslie Lundquist
 ---

-## IBM Blue Box Cloud Customer
+## IBM Bluemix Private Cloud Customer

 ## Release Notes 3.1.0

 #### October 14, 2016

-This document offers a basic description of the 3.1.0 Dedicated and Local Cloud offerings.
+This document offers a basic description of the 3.1.0 IBM Bluemix Private Cloud and IBM Bluemix Private Cloud Local offerings.
 Links to further documentation can be found in each section.

 ### Summary of the Latest Release

-Release 3.1.0 of **IBM Blue Box Cloud, Dedicated and Local**, includes some new capabilities and performance improvements.
+Release 3.1.0 of **IBM Bluemix Private Cloud** and **IBM Bluemix Private Cloud Local** , includes some new capabilities and performance improvements.
 It is still based on the OpenStack Mitaka release.

-**Every IBM Blue Box 3.1.0 Cloud has these new features:**
+**Every IBM Bluemix Private Cloud has these new features in 3.1.0:**

 1.) **Federated Keystone–Customer Identity Provider (IdP)**: Customers now can utilize their existing Identity Infrastructure federation protocols, such as Security Assertion Markup Language (SAML) or OpenIDConnect, to use the identities stored in their own identity directories (such as LDAP, RADIUS, and Active Directory).
 A single, customer-managed credential can be used to manage multiple OpenStack clouds.